pratyakshm/WinRice/README.md

 #### Get into details: [tap tap](https://github.com/pratyakshm/CleanWin/wiki/Detailed-list-of-tasks-CleanWin-performs)

 ### Can I revert changes?
-The answer is yes. **Sometimes**.
-Read [functions](https://github.com/pratyakshm/CleanWin/blob/main/CW-CLI.ps1#L6-L127) to learn what you can and can't revert.
+The answer is yes for the most part.
+Check Irreversible changes section of [this document](https://github.com/pratyakshm/CleanWin/wiki/Reverting-changes) to learn more.

 ## Running CleanWin
 You can use either of the two following methods: